CHANGING THE LIVES OF FAMIILES AND DOGS

 Shayla is in charge of the kennel and the day care area and is responsible for the care and safety off all of the dogs on the property.
 She is in charge of the kennel staff and that all safety and care protocols are followed each day.

-Shayla has been with Solid K9 Training team for just over a year now and loves her job.
+Shayla has been with Solid K9 Training team for over 3 years now and loves her job.
 Shayla enjoys seeing the day by day progress of so many different dogs with a range of issues, finding the end results especially rewarding.
 Always an animal lover and feeling connected to dogs, Shayla was even called Dr. Doolittle as a child!
 When 15 years old, Shayla’s 130-pound German Shepherd/Rottweiler mix was put down due to his aggression toward people.
 This dog was everything to Shayla and the experience was one of the most difficult.
 Personally, Shayla does not believe in euthanasia (unless medically necessary) and believes every dog deserves a chance.
 Shayla hopes to one day start a rescue organization for unwanted, abused and neglected pitbulls.
 Shayla looks forward to educating people on the breed so they can understand the breed is not to be feared and that instead, the owners ultimately shape the disposition of the dog by how they treat it.